paperlined.org

 You can get them from a local hardware store or auto-parts store.

-Ziploc freezer bags ⇒ 6 to 8 mil reclosable plastic bags
+Ziploc freezer bags ⇒ 6 mil reclosable plastic bags

 Uline, McMaster-Carr, and Office Depot have large selections, but you can find them on Amazon and other places too.